The Ultimate Guide To Donor Acquisition With Salesforce NPSP To Help You Boost Your FundraisingLast Updated on

-So an engagement plan with a major donor or a prospect might include calling the person to schedule lunch, then setup follow-up email, etc.
+So an engagement plan with a major donor or a prospect might include calling the person to schedule lunch, then set up a follow-up email, etc.

 Again, having different plans for how to engage folks for different levels is a really crucial piece of your cultivation strategy.

-So after you define your process you can start cultivating this major donors.
+So after you define your process you can start cultivating these major donors.

-As your staff engage with potential donors they can track their interactions right on the client record itself.
+As your staff engages with potential donors they can track their interactions right on the client record itself.

 You can also see a history of your staff’s interaction with donors and set reminders all in one place.

 Underneath the activity section is the activity timeline which shows you the upcoming activities and past activities.

 So staff can quickly see what they’ve done and what they still have left to do.

 You can search and filter through the timeline easily so no more wondering if people have followed up with a potential donor.